netw0rm/atlaskit/README.md

 git clone git@bitbucket.org:atlassian/atlaskit.git
 npm install
 ```
-You're now ready to start developing in Atlaskit!
+You're now ready to start developing in AtlasKit!

 Once you made some changes, stage them and then commit them using `npm run commit` (This will use [Commitizen](https://github.com/commitizen/cz-cli) under the covers).